A note on twisted Dirac operators on closed surfaces: Proof of the main Theorems

-As a next step we analyze the term arising from the curvature of the twist bundle \(E\).
+\begin{proof}[Proof of Theorem \ref{main-result}] To complete the proof of Theorem \ref{main-result} we analyze the term arising from the curvature of the twist bundle \(E\) in Lemma \ref{lem-modified-connection}.
 Using the skew symmetry of the curvature endomorphism and the Clifford multiplication we get

 where \(c_1(E)\) denotes the first Chern-form of the complex line bundle \(E\), see \cite{MR0440554}, p.303 ff. for more details.
 Hence, we find